vooze/arc-black-ubuntu/README.md

 The only changes I made is to disable transparency, delete all non-unity stuff, using the arc-darker theme, I made it so menus are blue/white insted of white/black, which made some problems for the unity topbar - icons would not show in the correct color.
 Fixet GTKcalendar a bit, made scrollbar for terminal dark and other unity-stuff.

-I might keep improving it a few weeks, but then it should be pretty stable.
+I might keep improving it the next few weeks, but then it should be pretty stable.

 If you have more suggestions feel free to ask or make pull-requests.